dy/typographic-hotkeys/README.md

 # Typographic Hotkeys

-Typographic Hotkeys™ extends default Windows keyboard with cool typographic tools.
+Typographic Hotkeys™ extend default Windows keyboard with some useful typographic tools.
 Script enables <a href="http://www.nouilles.info/keyboard_shortcuts.html">Mac OS X special characters shortcuts</a>, <a href="http://help.ubuntu.com/community/GtkComposeTable">Linux compose keys</a> premised with <a href="http://docs.oracle.com/cd/E19683-01/806-4743/6jdq6q2n7/index.html">Solaris compose keys</a> and other combinations, easy input of <a href="http://www.w3schools.com/tags/ref_symbols.asp">HTML symbol codes</a>, <a href="http://ilyabirman.ru/projects/typography-layout/">Ilya Birman keyboard layout</a> behaviour, MS Office-like autocorrection and other typographic opportunities.
 Besides, Typographic Hotkeys℠ supplies _color convertor_, that can transform recognized colors in selection to any color format, _get utf code_ function, that can get utf code of selected symbol and _in-place fake data generator_.

 ## Installation
 1. Download and install <a href="http://www.autohotkey.com/">Autohotkey</a>™